 Best student checking account for cash bonuses

+Some banks offer new customers a bonus for opening a new account.
 A cash bonus shouldn’t be the only reason for choosing a bank.
-But sometimes a reward is worth opening an account for, especially if the bank’s a good fit for your needs.
+But sometimes a reward is worth opening an account for, especially if it’s a good fit for your banking needs.

-Chase will give you $100 when you open a Chase College Checking account and complete 10 qualifying transactions within 60 days of opening your account, as well as enroll in paperless statements.
-The account doesn’t have a maintenance fee for up to five years, from the date the account is opened until the student’s expected graduation date.
+Chase will give you $100 when you open a Chase College Checking account and complete 10 qualifying transactions within 60 days of opening your account.
+The account doesn’t have a maintenance fee for up to five years, from the date the account is opened until after the expected graduation day for the student.
 Students 17-24 years old are eligible to open this account.

 Best student checking account for international students